ShardGate/celestial-whispers/README.md

 =====License=====================================================================================

-Celestial Whispers © 2024-2026 by SwitchedCube and R_Z/ShardGate is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+Celestial Whispers © 2024-2026 by [SwitchedCube and R_Z]/ShardGate is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 An exception is made for video content, which can be monetized.
 However, video creators must give appropriate credit by leaving a link to this page and/or the ShardGate discord in the video description.